 Pitfall #1: Choosing direct deposit to your checking account

 This sounds like a good idea in theory, but it ends up being a major failure.
-I realize that sending the refund in its entirety to my main checking account is like putting the cash in my purse… and opening my purse…on a windy day… over an open flame.
-This year, I had a portion direct deposited to a savings account.
-That way, if I do end up cleaning out my main checking account, I still have some money set aside that takes more than a simple swipe of plastic at a checkout counter to access.
+Sending the refund in its entirety to your main checking account is like putting the cash in your wallet… unless you are extremely disciplined, it’s liable to be spent thoughtlessly.
+Instead, have a portion (or all) direct deposited to a savings account.

-2) Determine how much I will save after the I receive my refund money
+Pitfall #2: Deciding how much to save after receiving the tax refund money

-3) Commit the refund money before I get it
+Pitfall #3: Committing the tax refund money before you get it

-4) Use the entire refund amount to pay off debt
+Pitfall #4: Using the entire tax refund amount to pay off debt